mrbobbytables/mesos-dns/README.md

 ##### Mesos-DNS configuration options:
 **Notes:**

-1. These descriptions are taken right from the [Mesos-DNS documentation page](http://mesosphere.github.io/mesos-dns/docs/configuration-parameters.html) with a few corrections and slightly modified to fit how they're used in this project.
+1. These descriptions are taken right from the [Mesos-DNS documentation page](http://mesosphere.github.io/mesos-dns/docs/configuration-parameters.html) with a few modifications to fit how they're used in this project.
 They are listed here for convenience.
 2. It is sufficient to specify just one of the `MESOSDNS_ZK` or `MESOSDNS_MASTERS_###`.
 If both are defined, Mesos-DNS will first attempt to detect the leading master through Zookeeper.
 If Zookeeper is not responding, it will fall back to using the masters field.
 Both zk and master fields are static.
 To update them you need to restart Mesos-DNS.
 We recommend you use the zk field since this allows the dynamic addition to Mesos masters.

 ##### Description